São Vicente, Cape Verde

-São Vicente (Portuguese for "Saint Vincent") is one of the Barlavento Islands, the northern group within the Cape Verde archipelago in the Atlantic Ocean, off the West African coast.
+São Vicente (Portuguese for "Saint Vincent"; Sanvisenti) is one of the Barlavento Islands, the northern group within the Cape Verde archipelago in the Atlantic Ocean, off the West African coast.
 It is located between the islands of Santo Antão and Santa Luzia, with the Canal de São Vicente separating it from Santo Antão.

 Geography

 The island is roughly rectangular in shape with an area of 226.7 km2.
 From east to west it measures 24.3 km and from north to south 16.3 km.
 The island, of volcanic origin, is fairly flat.
 The last volcanic activity is considered to have taken place in the Pleistocene.
 Although very eroded, some craters still remain, for instance Viana.
 Its highest point is Monte Verde, located in the eastern part with an altitude of 744 m.
 Other mountains include Madeiral (680 m), Caixa (535 m) and Monte Cara (490 m).

 92.6% of the island population lives in the urban area of Mindelo, on the Porto Grande Bay, a caldera that is breached by the ocean.
 A small islet, Ilhéu dos Pássaros, is less than one nautical mile off the coast of Porto Grande Bay.
 There are a few intermittent streams, including Ribeira do Calhau and Ribeira de Julião.